 In the late 70s, just days before boarding a flight to New York, Rivera encountered La Sonora Ponceña’s founder and leader, Don Quique Lucca, and mentioned, “If I don’t find work.
 I’m leaving for New York!”
 Shortly after that, Don Quique invited her to his home, handed her a cassette tape, and said, “Learn these songs.”
 She did, and the rest is history.

 Under the direction of Don Quique and his son Papo Lucca, Rivera became an indispensable member of La Sonora Poncena.
 Also, she recorded eight memorable albums including Explorando (1978), Energized (1979), La Ceiba (with Celia Cruz, 1979), Unchained Force (1980), and Night Raider (1981).
+It’s worth noting, Celia Cruz named Rivera as her successor.

 In 1984 Rivera gave birth to a daughter with a severe disability.
 After seeking several opinions in Puerto Rico and finding the diagnosis unacceptable, she moved to Miami, where her daughter underwent a series of surgeries and treatments and made a full recovery.